wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/rule_test.rst

 		<rule_test>
 		</rule_test>

-Here is how to configure the wazuh-logtest module.
-It allows to test rules and decoders from Wazuh API and Kibana through Wazuh app
+Here is how to configure the Wazuh-Logtest solution.
+It allows to test rules and decoders from Wazuh API and :ref:`wazuh-logtest tool <wazuh-logtest>`

 Options
 -------